mastodon/documentation/content/en/user/moving.md

 At any time you want, you can go to Settings &gt; Export and download a CSV file for your current followed accounts, your currently created lists, your currently blocked accounts, your currently muted accounts, and your currently blocked domains.
 Your following, blocking, muting, and domain-blocking lists can be imported at Settings &gt; Import, where they can either be merged or overwritten.

-Requesting an archive of your toots and media can be done once every 7 days, and can be downloaded in ActivityPub JSON format.
-Mastodon currently does not support importing toots or media due to technical limitations, but your archive can be viewed by any software that understands how to parse ActivityPub documents.
+Requesting an archive of your posts and media can be done once every 7 days, and can be downloaded in ActivityPub JSON format.
+Mastodon currently does not support importing posts or media due to technical limitations, but your archive can be viewed by any software that understands how to parse ActivityPub documents.

 ## Redirecting or moving your profile {#migration}